Pleural Asbestos Diseases Attorney

 The pleura involves thin membranes that line the lungs, chest cavity, and diaphragm.
 When a person has been exposed to asbestos, the fibers can migrate from the lungs to the lining, leading to a variety of potential conditions.
 David C. Thompson, P.C., in Grand Forks, North Dakota, is a full-service asbestos litigation firm, dedicated to protecting the rights of victims who suffer from any form of pleural asbestos disease.

 Malignant asbestos-induced diseases garner a great deal of attention.
 Pleural mesothelioma is a devastating condition that attacks the pleura.
 Yet, many benign pleural asbestos diseases require medical and legal attention.
 We strive to give victims who have suffered serious harm from asbestos exposure a strong voice in court.

 Common pleural asbestos diseases include:

-If you or a loved one is suffering from an asbestos-related disease, call 701-213-4916 or send us an online message to arrange a free case evaluation with an accomplished asbestos litigation attorney in Grand Forks.
+If you or a loved one is suffering from an asbestos-related disease, contact us online to arrange a free case evaluation with an accomplished asbestos litigation attorney in Grand Forks.
 We represent clients throughout North Dakota and nationwide.